Staghorn Fern (Platycerium bifurcatum) Indoor Care, Propagation, Common Problems with Remedies

 Toxicity

 Staghorn Ferns (Platycerium bifurcatum) are non-toxic to humans and pets according to ASPCA.
-The ferns are safe to grow indoors.
+The ferns are pet-safe plants that you can grow in any space.

 Where to Buy